Welcome back to the EIB Network and your host Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies.

 But those are some of the people.

-Well, now wait a minute, though.
+Wait, now, wait a minute, though.

-Now that I find it I find this fascinating because, and I'm not arguing with you, don't misunderstand.
+I find this fascinating because, and I'm not arguing with you, don't misunderstand.

-It was just uh let's see.
+It was just, let's see.

-I think I think this happened the week before I left.
+I think this happened the week before I left.

-Might have happened while I was No, because I didn't pay attention to anything.
+No, because I didn't pay attention to anything.

 I mean, it's huge.

-It takes you two days to drive around the thing.
+It'll take you two days to drive around the thing.

 I'm joking.

-And I think John Kerry, who served in Vietnam, happened to be there, uh maybe not at this particular reception, but had been there either soon before or came in later, a day or two later.
+Maybe not at this particular reception, but had been there either soon before or came in later, a day or two later.

-He told these ambassadors to go back to their home countries or to cable their leaders and to warn them about ISIS.
+But the king of Saudi Arabia, King Abdul Abziz Ben Aziz Al Saud, whatever, he told these ambassadors to go back to their home countries or to cable their leaders and to warn them about ISIS.

-And he said they are going to be in Europe in a month.
+And he said, they are going to be in Europe in a month.

 You remember this now?

-They're going to be in Europe in a month, and in another month they're going to be in America.
+They're going to be in Europe in a month, and in another month, they're going to be in America.

 He warned them of this.